nagenbiswal123/aws_resource_list/README.md

 ## Description

-This is a **bash script** that lists resources for common AWS services in your AWS account.
+This is a **Shell script** that lists resources for common AWS services in your AWS account.
 It helps you quickly check what you have running in a specific region for services like EC2, S3, RDS, VPC, Lambda, and more.

 ---